 Located outside the Meadowlands Environment Center, this butterly garden was built to honor the memory of Jill Ann Ziemkiewicz, the youngest member of the flight crew assigned to TWA flight 800, which fell into the ocean off Long Island on July 17, 1996.
 Known as Jill’s Garden, the space includes a hand-carved limestone fountain shaped like a sunflower, Jill’s favorite.
 The Garden was designed to be an open, cheerful and welcoming area that reflects Jill’s vibrant personality.
 The Jill's garden is the centerpoint of the NJSEA’s Annual Butterfly Day event each July, which has grown to draw upwards of 1,000 people to DeKorte Park.
 The Butterfly Brochure can be downloaded from the link at the top of this page and printed copies can be found at the entrance of the park.

-The Carillon was constructed in 2007 by the AMVETS Post 20 in Lyndhurst, with funding help from the then New Jersey Meadowlands Commmission.
+The Carillon was constructed in 2007 by the AMVETS Post 20 in Lyndhurst, with funding help from the agency.
 The 40-foot structure features three bells that toll several times an hour.
 Benches surround the tower at a site overlooking the open water.

-Designed and built by the former New Jersey Meadowlands Commission in 2004 – and owned and operated by the Town of Secaucus -- the park also has areas for wildlife viewing and catch-and-release fishing.
+Designed in 2004, the park also has areas for wildlife viewing and catch-and-release fishing.
 A railing featuring silhouettes of local birds edges the promenade.
 Interpretive signs describe wildlife and help guide visitors to canoe trails.

 For the previous 50 years, the property housed a private marina and boat launch as well as Tony’s Old Mill Inn, a popular restaurant and pub.
 The original Tony’s Old Mill is said to have been constructed on the remains of a gristmill built around 1840.
 As early as the 1760s, numerous sawmills and gristmills operated along the tributaries of the Hackensack River.